 Lee’s Summit, MO 64063

-Issue Date6-24-16 Expiration Date: 6-24-17
+Issue Date: 6-24-16 Expiration Date: 6-24-17, unless extended as outlined below

-We hereby issue our IRREVOCABLE STANBY LETTER OF CREDIT ( “Letter of Credit”)in you favor for the account of (Silverstone Development, LLC) (“Obligee”) for a maximum aggregate amount not exceeding Eight hundred fifty thousand three hundred five dollars and six cents ($850,305.06) representing the following:
+We hereby issue our IRREVOCABLE STANDBY LETTER OF CREDIT ( “Letter of Credit”)in favor of the City of Lee’s Summit, Missouri (the “City”) for the account of (Silverstone Development, LLC) (“Obligee”) for a maximum aggregate amount not exceeding Eight hundred fifty thousand three hundred five dollars and six cents ($850,305.06) representing the following:

-Offsite Sanitary (Per City Fee Sheet)

-Install sewer main and manholes (Holthouse) $118,320.00

-Grading and Seeding (Gordon Energy) $3,450.00

-Total $121,770

-Jamestown road widening (Per City Fee Sheet)

-Grading and Seeding

-Paving and subgrade

-Total $155,557

-Onsite storm sewer

-Install Inlets and storm lines (Holthouse)

-Total $154,911

-Water lines

-Install Phase 1 and Offsite water main (Holthouse)

-Total $178,448

-Land Surveving

-Construction Staking

-As Builts

-Total $10,400

-Curbs

-Install Site Curb and ADA Ramps

-(Turner & Michael Construction)

-Total $48,515

-Onsite asphalt

-Install onsite asphalt pavement

-(Superior Bowen) $101,500

-Geo Grid and Base Rock

-(Spalding) $50,031.41

-Total $151,531.41

-Seeding

-Seed and Final ESC per plans (Gordon Energy)

-Total $12,500

-Total to Completed $833,632.41

-Bonding $16,672.65

-Letter of Credit Total Requested $850,305.06
+Offsite Sanitary , Jamestown road widening , Onsite storm sewer, Water lines, Land Surveving, Curbs, Onsite asphalt, Seeding

 Required for [Monticello Subdivision] (“Project”) and according to application No. PL2015-182

-The City may draw upon this Letter of Credit upon written notification to the Bank that the Obligee had defaulted in its obligation to the City construct, install and / or complete the development related improvements required for the Project by [insert projected completion date] (“Initial Expiration Date”) or if the Obligee has failed to post a new Letter of Credit or other sufficient security approved by the City’s Director of Finance, prior to initial Expiration Date, securing the construction, installation and / per completion of the improvements.
+The City may draw upon this Letter of Credit upon written notification (the “Written Draw Request”) to the Bank that the Obligee had defaulted in its obligation to the City construct, install and / or complete the development related improvements required for the Project by 6-24-2017 (“Initial Expiration Date”) or if the Obligee has failed to post a new Letter of Credit or other sufficient security approved by the City’s Director of Finance, prior to initial Expiration Date, securing the construction, installation and / per completion of the improvements.

-The written notification shall be on official City letterhead, signed by the City Manager, the City’s Finance Director, or other authorized official of the City.
+The written draw request shall be on official City letterhead, signed by the City Manager, the City’s Finance Director, or other authorized official of the City.
 The amount of the Letter of Credit shall be reduced automatically by the amount of any draw hereunder.
 A copy of this Letter of Credit must accompany any presented documents.

 We hereby agree with you that all drafts drawn under and in compliance with the terms of this Letter of Credit will be duly honored upon the presentation and delivery of documents as specified to us at the address specified above, no later than the initial Expiration Date.

+It is a condition of the Letter of Credit that it shall be deemed automatically extended, without amendment, for one year from the initial expiration date hereof, unless at least 60 days prior to such date, we shall send you written notice, via certified mail, that we elect not to consider this Letter of Credit renewed for such additional one-year period.

 Greg Singleton • Commercial Lender, VP